brainglobe/brainglobe-atlasapi/README.md

 # Contributing to bg-atlasapi
 **Contributors to bg-atlaspi are absolutely encouraged**, whether you want to fix bugs, add/request new features or simply ask questions.

-If you would like to contribute to `bg-atlasapi` (or any of the downstream tools like [brainrender](https://github.com/BrancoLab/BrainRender) etc.\) please get in touch by opening a new issue or pull request on [GitHub](https://github.com/brainglobe/bg-atlasapi).
+If you would like to contribute to `bg-atlasapi` (or any of the downstream tools like [brainrender](https://github.com/BrancoLab/BrainRender) etc.) please get in touch by opening a new issue or pull request on [GitHub](https://github.com/brainglobe/bg-atlasapi).
+Please also see the [contributing guide](https://github.com/brainglobe/.github/blob/main/CONTRIBUTING.md).

 Someone might have already asked a question you might have, so if you're not sure where to start, check out the [issues](https://github.com/brainglobe/bg-atlasapi/issues) \(and the issues of the other repositories\)